growthbook/growthbook-vsce/README.md

   "appHost": "http://localhost:3100"
 }
 ```

+You can use the built-in command to generate one or create it manually.

 ❗️ **Note**: We recommend that you omit this file from your project's version control and provide a sample `.growthbook.json.example` file that your team can copy locally, e.g. `cp .growthbook.json.example .growthbook.json`.